The Mysterious Island: Synopsis

-During their stay on the island, the group endures bad weather and domesticates an orangutan, Jupiter, abbreviated to Jup (or Joop, in Jordan Stump's translation).
-There is a mystery on the island in the form of an unseen deus ex machina, responsible for Cyrus' survival after falling from the balloon, the mysterious rescue of Top from a dugong, the appearance of a box of equipment (guns and ammunition, tools, etc.), and other seemingly inexplicable occurrences.
+During their stay on the island, the "colonists" endure bad weather and domesticate an orangutan, Jupiter, abbreviated to "Jup" (or "Joop", in Jordan Stump's translation).
+There is a series of mysterious events on the island, suggestive of some unseen deus ex machina, including Cyrus' survival after falling from the balloon, the mysterious rescue of Top from a dugong, the appearance of a box of equipment (guns and ammunition, tools, etc.), and other seemingly inexplicable occurrences.

-The group finds a message in a bottle directing them to rescue a castaway on nearby Tabor Island, who is none other than Tom Ayrton (from In Search of the Castaways).
+The group finds a message in a bottle directing them to rescue a castaway on nearby Tabor Island, who turns out to be none other than Tom Ayrton (from In Search of the Castaways).
 On the return voyage to Lincoln Island, they lose their way in a tempest but are guided back to their course by a mysterious fire beacon.

-Ayrton's former companions arrive by chance on Lincoln Island and try to make it into their lair.
-After some fighting with the protagonists, the pirate ship is mysteriously destroyed by an explosion.
-Six of the pirates survive and kidnap Ayrton.
-When the colonists go to look for him, the pirates shoot Harbert, seriously injuring him.
-Harbert survives, narrowly cheating death.
-The colonists at first assume Ayrton has been killed, but later they find evidence that he was not instantly killed, leaving his fate uncertain.
-When the colonists rashly attempt to return to Granite House before Harbert fully recovers, Harbert contracts malaria but is saved by a box of quinine sulfate, which mysteriously appears on the table in Granite House.
-After Harbert recovers, they attempt to rescue Ayrton and destroy the pirates.
-They discover Ayrton at the sheepfold, and the pirates dead, without any visible wounds except for a little red spot on each of them.
+Ayrton's former pirate companions arrive by chance and try to make Lincoln Island into their lair, initially being mistaken as rescuers by the colonists.
+After some fighting with the protagonists, the pirates' ship is mysteriously destroyed by an explosion.
+Six of the pirates who took small sloops to infiltrate the island survive, kidnap Ayrton, and destroy the Bonadventure.
+When the colonists attempt to rescue Ayrton, the pirates shoot Harbert, seriously injuring him.
+The colonists at first assume Ayrton has been killed, but later find evidence that he was not instantly killed, leaving his fate uncertain.
+When the colonists rashly attempt to return to Granite House before Harbert fully recovers, Harbert contracts malaria but is saved thanks to a box of quinine sulfate which mysteriously appears on the table in Granite House.
+After Harbert recovers, they again attempt to rescue Ayrton and deal with the pirates.
+They discover Ayrton alive at the sheepfold; the pirates, however, they find dead, without any visible wounds except a little red spot on each of them.